-Campaign ideation to execution took a few days of collaboration between DigitalOcean’s data and user acquisition teams.
+Prior to Twilio Segment, campaign ideation and execution took a few days of collaboration between DigitalOcean’s data and user acquisition teams.
 The analytics team would pull data from their internal systems to manually build out user audiences and send exports to the user acquisition team.
 Then the acquisition team had to upload these new lists into ad networks.
 Because setting up new campaigns and building custom audiences was too time intensive, the marketing team often stuck with campaigns that had mediocre results.

 Not only was DigitalOcean passing on a number of their growth ideas, but the audience data they used for campaigns also became stale quickly.
 "We often weren’t able to update some of these audiences because it was too much effort,” Hattemer said.